AngeloJacobo/UberDDR3/README.md

 This will run the DDR3 controller at 333 MHz (3 ns clock period) which is the [maximum clock period for Arty-S7](https://digilent.com/reference/programmable-logic/arty-s7/reference-manual).
 Upload the bitstream to Arty-S7, after around 2 seconds the 4 LEDS should light up.

+- The [Nexys Video](./nexys_video) project utilizes the DDR3 chip on the Digilent Nexys Video board with xc7a200t.
+Only one lane is used for simplicity.
+Supports OpenXC7 toolchain.
+Makefiles have been included for quick start, just run the following command in the root directory of repo:

+  - Vivado compilation: `source /opt/Xilinx/Vivado/2019.1/settings64.sh` then `make -C nexys_video -f Makefile.vivado`
+  - OpenXC7 compilation (using toolchain in Docker): `docker run --rm -v .:/mnt -v /chipdb:/chipdb regymm/openxc7 make -C /mnt/nexys_video -f Makefile.openxc7`

+  The bitstream will be compiled as `nexys_video/build/top.bit`.

+  - Board test: after programming bitstream, the 8 LEDs will show some pattern, then become all lit up after calibration.
+When pressing BTND(D22), LD7/LD6 will show a blinky, and LD5-LD0 will show 101110 after successful calibration.
+BTNC(B22) resets the controller, and calibration will be redone.
+9600 baud UART will be the same as the Arty-S7 case: type small `abcd` to write to memory, and type capital `ABCD` to read back.
+For example, type `abcd` then `ABCDEFGH` will show `abcd����` (because EFGH memory locations are not written yet).

 - The [10Gb Ethernet Switch](https://github.com/ZipCPU/eth10g) project utilizes this DDR3 controller for accessing a single-rank DDR3 module (8 lanes of x8 DDR3) at DDR3-800 (100 MHz controller and 400 MHz PHY).

 # Other Open-Sourced DDR3 Controllers